Axyl07/battleship/README.md

 ## How to Play

 1. **Game Setup**:
    - Upon starting the game, you'll be prompted to place your fleet of ships on the grid.
-Ships can be placed horizontally or vertically.
+Ships can be placed horizontally.
    - Once all ships are positioned, the game begins.

 2. **Gameplay**: